seanreed1111/sql-recipes/recipes.md

 |   3 | 9 | 21 |
 |   4 | 5 | 26 |
 +-------+----+---------+
-Cumulative distances are easy to compute because they can be summed directly.
+Cumulative distances are easy to compute because they can be SUMmed directly.
 The calculation for accumulating time values is a little more involved.
-It’s necessary to con- vert times to seconds, total the resulting values, and convert the sum back to a time value.
+It’s necessary to con- vert times to seconds, total the resulting values, and convert the SUM back to a time value.
 To compute the runner’s average speed at the end of each stage, take the ratio of cumulative distance over cumulative time.
 Putting all this together yields the fol- lowing statement:
 SELECT t1.stage, t1.km, t1.t,
 SUM(t2.km) AS 'cum. km', SEC_TO_TIME(SUM(TIME_TO_SEC(t2.t))) AS 'cum. t',